Dairy part of a balance diet

 - Plenty of vegetables of different types and colours, and legumes/beans

-- Grain (cereal) foods, mostly wholegrain and/or high cereal fibre varieties, such as breads, cereals, rice, pasta, noodles, polenta, couscous, oats, quinoa and barley
+- Grain (cereal) foods, mostly wholegrain and/or high cereal fibre varieties, such as bread, cereals, rice, pasta, noodles, polenta, couscous, oats, quinoa and barley

 - Lean meats and poultry, fish, eggs, tofu, nuts and seeds, and legumes/beans